 Tony McGillion

-Tony McGillion is the Divisional Director of Education & Training at Northern Health and a Registered Nurse with over three decades of experience across various roles.
+Tony McGillion is a Registered Nurse with over three decades of experience across various roles.
 He began his career in the UK, also working in Saudi Arabia, before transitioning to leadership and educational roles in Australia, including positions at Epworth Hospital, Cabrini Health, Austin Health, and as a policy advisor to the Victorian government.
+Currently, he holds the positions of Adjunct Professor (RMIT University) and Clinical Associate Professor (The University of Melbourne).

-He later joined La Trobe University as an Associate Professor and held multiple directorships.
-Tony holds a Bachelor of Education, a Master of Health Administration, and adjunct positions at the University of Melbourne and La Trobe University.
-He currently focuses on leadership development in nursing, serves as Chair for the Australian College of Nursing in Victoria and Melbourne, and mentors mid-career nurse leaders.
+Tony spent 5 years at La Trobe University as an Associate Professor and held multiple directorships.
+Tony holds a Bachelor of Education and a Master of Health Administration and he currently focuses on leadership development in nursing, served as Chair for the Australian College of Nursing in Victoria and Melbourne, and mentors early and mid-career nurse leaders.
+He also volunteers as a Scholarships/Grants Assessor for the Australian College of Nursing and, in his spare time, is an Athletics Australia Recreational Running Coach.